jaeksoft/opensearchserver/src/doc/en/documentation/plugins/wordpress.md

 * Parameters: `$facetsSlugs`: slugs built using the facets' names, or using specific slugs values configured on the admin page.
 * Example: can be used to override slugs, for instance by drawing them from a particular XML file.

+# Translations

+If you created some translation file for your own language please feel free to submit it to us.
+We will be glad to add it to the Plugin and add your name on this page.

+_Serbian translation provided by Ogi Djuraskovic – [http://firstsiteguide.com](http://firstsiteguide.com)_.